Why a corporate travel alcohol policy is so essential

 The second is to have a set limit on alcohol.
 Many companies will allow employees to buy one alcoholic drink during business meals if it’s with a client, which the employee can pay with the company credit card as part of their per diem allowance.

 Alternatively, a set financial amount can be allowed for the employee.
 Companies taking this approach need to make it clear the difference between how much employees can reimburse alcohol, and to what extent they’re allowed to drink past that point, if at all.

 The final option is a more laissez-faire approach.
 Employees are allowed to buy, drink, and expense alcohol without limits as if it were another type of food altogether.
 This is the riskiest approach, and steps should be taken to ensure the company isn’t legally at risk should the employee take things too far.

 When do you consider it acceptable for an employee to drink alcohol?
-There are occasions in which it’s traditionally been accepted for workers to drink, like at a dinner with a client or at a networking event.
-But, an employee having a drink from their hotel room mini bar may be less acceptable, and even less so during breakfast.
+As we have seen, it's traditionally been accepted for workers to drink at a dinner with a client or at a networking event.
+But, an employee having a drink from their hotel room mini-bar may be less desirable.